PaddlePaddle/PaddleDetection/configs/mot/fairmot/README.md

 ### 3. Inference

-Inference a vidoe on single GPU with following command:
+Inference a video on single GPU with following command:

 ```bash
 # inference on video and save a video